litstack/litstack/docs/docs/crud/config-form.md

 ## Info

-A good content-administration interface includes **descriptions** that help the user quickly understand what is happening on the interface.
-Such information can be created outside and inside of cards like so:
+A good content administration interface includes **descriptions** that help the user to quickly understand what is happening on the interface.
+Such information can be created outside and inside of cards like this:

 ```php
 $form->info('Address')